Mental Health & Neurodiversity Specialists

 - Neurodiversity and ADHD assessment, diagnosis, and treatment

-She began her nursing training in the Philippines and completed her Bachelor of Nursing in New Zealand, followed by a Master of Nursing.
+She began her nursing training in the Philippines and completed her Bachelor of Nursing in New Zealand, followed by a Master of Nursing degree.
 She qualified as a Nurse Practitioner in 2023 and practise within full authorised NP scope.

 Connected Minds was established to provide timely, thorough, and compassionate care for individuals and families who are navigating neurodevelopmental and mental health challenges.
 Her approach is neuroaffirming, whānau-centred, trauma-informed, and evidence-based, with a strong emphasis on collaboration and clarity.

-Jam is a NPNZ College of Nurses Aoteoroa, The Association for Child and Adolescent Mental Health (ACAMH), Australian and New Zealand Mental Health Association (ANZMH), Australian ADHD Professionals Association (AADPA), Attention Deficit Disorder Association (ADDA) and The International Marce Society for Perinatal Mental Health.
+Jam is a member of NPNZ, the College of Nurses Aotearoa, the Association for Child and Adolescent Mental Health (ACAMH), the Australian and New Zealand Mental Health Association (ANZMH), the Australian ADHD Professionals Association (AADPA), the Attention Deficit Disorder Association (ADDA), and the International Marcé Society for Perinatal Mental Health.

 What Is a Nurse Practitioner?